 The only vehicular route is now the OPW-owned Lime Avenue where vehicles are in contention with pedestrians, cyclists, and scooters.
 OPW is encouraging visitors to walk, cycle or use public transport when visiting Castletown House and Parklands.

-- National access to one of Ireland’s most important heritage sites is severely restricted due to the closure of access to Castletown from the M4 - the site is visited by close to 1 million people per annum (1,070,673 in 2021 and 958,921 in 2022) so large numbers will be impacted by this.
+- National access to one of Ireland’s most important heritage sites is severely restricted due to the closure of access to Castletown from the M4 (Gays Avenue) - the site is visited by close to 1 million people per annum (1,070,673 in 2021 and 958,921 in 2022) so large numbers will be impacted by this.

 - This was threatened from the evening of Friday 15th September but deferred pending negotiations.
 Agreement was not reached so the closure came into effect on the evening of Friday 29th September.